sharonsun131/Amazon_Vine_Analysis/README.md

 * How many Vine reviews and non-Vine reviews were there?

-  From the table above, we can see that there are 1080 Vine reviews and 49673 non-Vine reviews.
+  From the table above, we can see that there are 1,080 Vine reviews and 49,673 non-Vine reviews.

 * How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?

-  There are 454 Vine reviews were 5 stars, while there are 23043 non-Vine reviews were 5 stars.
+  There are 454 Vine reviews were 5 stars, while there are 23,043 non-Vine reviews were 5 stars.

 * What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-  The percentage of Vine reviews were 5 stars is 42.04%, while the percentage of non-Vine reviews were 5 stars is 46.39%.
+  42.04 percent of Vine reviews were 5 stars, while 46.39 percent of non-Vine reviews were 5 stars.

-## Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+## Summary:

-From the analysis, there is not significant difference between the percentage of Vine reviews were 5 stars (42.04%) and the percentage of non-Vine reviews were 5 stars (46.39%).
+* From the analysis, there is not significant difference between the percentage of Vine reviews were 5 stars (42.04%) and the percentage of non-Vine    reviews were 5 stars (46.39%).
 As a results, there is no positivity bias for reviews of Electronics in the Vine program.

+* In order to futher support this statement, it is recommend to analyze the statistical distribution, including mean, median, standard deviation, and etc, for the Vine and non-Vine reviews.